Franklin0770/megaenvironment/README.md

 - Speaking of versioning and file management, you can also backup your project quickly;
 - Run ROMs with mostly Windows emulators (you need to set a system variable for this!);
 - Utilise nearly every option available of the assembler, using the UI-friendly settings screen of VS Code;
-- Avoid to include build tools or such, the extension downloads the necessary files to compile.
+- Avoid to include build tools or such, the extension downloads the necessary files to compile;
+- 68k and Z80 code highlighting, with three supported VS themes (Dark, Abyss and Sonic Disassembly);
+- Basic autocompletion, indentation and other integrated VS Code features.

 ![Commands](https://github.com/Franklin0770/megaenvironment/blob/main/papers/Commands.png)